 Minimum and maximum stay requirements

-Many owners prefer to stipulate a minimum stay for their guests in order to ensure that the expense and effort of preparing the accommodation upon arrival and departure are worth it.
+Many owners prefer to stipulate a minimum stay for their guests to ensure that the expense and effort of preparing the accommodation upon arrival and departure are worth it.
+If this applies to you, this information must be included in the vacation rental contract.
+Adding these minimum or maximum stay requirements will prevent any issues related to high turnover or guests overstaying their welcome.

 House rules

+One of the most common concerns of vacation rental owners is what to do if they encounter troublesome guests or visitors who disrespect the property.
 Save yourself from these fears by clarifying the house rules in your short-term rental agreement.
 Be as explicit as you need to be, as this will be the rule book for how guests treat your home.

 Prices and fees

-You can dodge misunderstandings and complaints by including a breakdown of prices and fees in your vacation rental lease.
-Clearly specify what is in the price and what is its amount: cleaning costs, VAT, tourist tax, etc.
+Dodge misunderstandings and complaints by including a breakdown of prices and fees in your vacation rental lease.
+Clearly specify what is in the price and what is its amount: cleaning costs, VAT, tourist tax, etc. For example, if you ask your guests for a deposit, ensure the exact amount and the return conditions appear in the contract as well.

 Accepted payment methods